gcmt/breeze.vim/README.md

 ![Screenshot](extra/high.gif "Current element highlighting")

 By default Breeze highlights the opening and closing tags of the current element.
-To turn off this functionality you can set `g:breeze_highlight_element` to 0.
+To turn off this functionality you can set `g:breeze_hl_element` to 0.
 However, you always have at your disposal the `BreezeHlElement` command to highlight the current element.
 If you prefer highlighting the whole element as a block you can use the `BreezeHlElementBlock` command (just like the `vat` vim motion.
 However it seems not working properly with self-closing tags).

 Another useful command is `BreezeMatchTag`.
 If the cursor is on an opening tag, this command moves the cursor to the corresponding closing tag, and vice-versa.
-If the command is called in within a element, this command moves the cursor to its opening tag.
-Remember that you can easily jump back to the original position pressing `CTRL+O`.
+If the command is called within an element, this command moves the cursor to its opening tag.
+Remember that you can easily jump back to previous positions with `CTRL+O`.

 ### Settings